webhintio/hint/docs/user-guide/index.md

 All the built-in `connector`s run in any of the supported platforms:
 Linux, macOS, and Windows.
-The only caveat is that when selecting a `connector` for a browser (such as `chrome`) in `.sonarrc`, the browser needs to be on the machine. `sonar` will not install it if it isn't.
+The only caveat is that when selecting a `connector` for a browser (such as `chrome`) in `.sonarrc`, the browser needs to be on the machine. `sonar` will not install it if it isn’t.

 **Note:** If you are running Windows 10 [build 14951][wsl-interop] (or later) and Windows Subsystem for Linux (WSL), `sonar` will be capable